Helenium, Illustrating the forgiving

 8. Plan for your time and energy resources and limits.
 Many gardeners find they have many more seeds than they can plant or care for, so it’s ok to save some for next year because it is likely you will probably end up with way more plants than you expect and can use.
 Having too many young plants that need to be planted out can be stressful and can take away from the joy of spring.
 Winter Sowing can be hugely successful, so pace yourself so you can fully enjoy your new sprouts and spring plants.
 Try some new things each year.
-Also, you can in one of the photos on the page that I didn’t get to a few of my plants until June, when they were quite large.
-Things happen, duty calls, yet in the other photos you’ll see the plants still did ok, even when planted out a bit late and produced lovely results.
+Also, you can see in one of my photos that I didn’t plant some of my sprouts until June when they were quite large.
+Things happen, duty calls, yet in other photos those late-planted seedlings still did ok and produced lovely results.

 9. Take notes and photos during the process.
 Some perennials are short-lived, like Shasta Daisies, so plan on dividing them or either take cuttings or winter sow new ones to replace them.
 It’s good to take photos and make notes about the longer lived and shorter lived perennials so you can make plans for what to winter and spring sow each year.
 One convenient way to do that is to use the free resources available for keeping track of your seeds and plants online at the National Gardening Association (NGA) website, which is loaded with excellent gardening articles and photos.
 The website is supported by advertising, so you can join for free.
 If you use my member referral link here, I can say hello to you when you join and perhaps answer any questions you have after you look around.
 Check out their gardening forums page or their perennials page.
 This page is my member profile page.
 Note that it is customizable for what you may want to label as your various plant categories.
 It’s where I keep track of the following 337 plant histories as of the time of this posting.